Trajectories of Participation and Inequality

 We are particularly interested to establish links between the study of social inequality and concerns with engagement and participation.
 Here we examine the changing relationship between elite and popular forms of social and cultural participation.

-We therefore see it as important to develop more sophisticated historical accounts, which are also attuned to the role of lifecycle and generational processes in shaping people’s social and cultural activities.
+We, therefore, see it as important to develop more sophisticated historical accounts, which are also attuned to the role of the lifecycle and generational processes in shaping people’s social and cultural activities.

 Part of our work thus involves reflecting on developing theoretical frameworks, where we engage with issues arising from Bourdieu’s field analysis; urban sociological debates concerning segregation and the urban public realm; network processes; and interests in time, temporality and sequencing.

 We pursue our interests on numerous scales, involving European collaborations, UK based studies, and projects focused on Manchester itself.
 Here we have, over the life of CRESC, developed a series of interconnected studies of Greater Manchester that explore diverse aspects of socio-cultural participation in this historically revolutionary city.